 The department offers two undergraduate degrees:

-minor in Bioinformatics and Computational Biology (BINF PDF-quarters; BINF PDF-Semesters).
+minor in Bioinformatics and Computational Biology (BINF PDF-quarters; BINF-Semesters).

 The Bachelor of Science degrees are designed for those who plan to obtain positions in scientific and industrial laboratories or attend graduate or professional schools.
 The BS degree in Chemistry is accredited by the American Chemical Society.